-The vetitum is found in the former canon 1684.1, which made reference to a person who obtained an annulment being free to marry in a new Catholic ceremony, unless a prohibition (or vetitum in Latin) has been attached to the declaration of nullity issued by the tribunal, or the local bishop has forbidden it.
+The vetitum is found in canon 1682.1, which made reference to a person who obtained an annulment being free to marry in a new Catholic ceremony, unless a prohibition (or vetitum in Latin) has been attached to the declaration of nullity issued by the tribunal, or the local bishop has forbidden it.
 Note that in practice, a vetitum doesn’t have to be specifically included in the actual tribunal decision; it could be a separate notice issued by the bishop.

-Regardless, the vetitum is also mentioned in the former canon 1685, which asserted that when a marriage tribunal granted an annulment, it had to notify the bishop of the place where the marriage had been celebrated.
+Regardless, the vetitum is also mentioned in canon 1682.2, which asserted that when a marriage tribunal granted an annulment, it had to notify the bishop of the place where the marriage had been celebrated.
 He, in turn, was to ensure that the declaration of nullity was recorded in the marriage register of the parish where the wedding took place, and the baptismal register(s) where the Catholic spouse(s) had been baptized.
 As we saw in “Canon Law and Marriage Records,” it is vital that the sacramental records of all Catholics are updated when necessary—in this case, to show that an annulment was in fact granted on such-and-such a date.
-But if a vetitum has been imposed on one or both spouses, that is critical information that the former canon 1685 said has to be included in the registers too.
+But if a vetitum has been imposed on one or both spouses, that is critical information that canon 1682.2 said has to be included in the registers too.
 Think about it: what could happen if our imaginary Bob or Sally wanted to remarry in a Catholic ceremony, and faulty parish record-keeping meant that the priest preparing them for the new marriage—not to mention their fiancé(e)—had no idea they’d received not just an annulment, but also a vetitum?

 Nevertheless, both before and after Mitis Iudex was issued, the Code of Canon Law has been silent on the procedure to get a vetitum lifted.
 Logically, though, it’s clear that if the person can show that circumstances have changed so significantly that the reasons for the vetitum no longer pertain, then either the marriage tribunal which imposed the vetitum in the first place, or the diocesan bishop can remove it.